junganthonyy/burgerbuilder/README.md

 # Burger Builder

 A Burger Building application practice of React, Redux, React Router and Firebase.
 This is a single page application that is mobile responsive and has authentication via Firebase.
 This was bootstraped with Create-React-App.
 To see a deployed version of this app, please follow this link: https://react-my-burger-43fa8.web.app/.
+Feel free to create a new account in the system or use this test account:
+Username: 123@test.com
+Password: 123456

 ## Getting Started